otihub/datgists/howToGist.md

 Gists are written and styled in [markdown](https://en.wikipedia.org/wiki/Markdown).
 Markdown is a [markup language](https://en.wikipedia.org/wiki/Markup_language).
 A markup language is a way *...for marking or tagging a document that indicates its logical structure (as paragraphs) and gives instructions for its layout on the page...*
 <sup>[1](http://www.merriam-webster.com/dictionary/markup%20language)</sup>

-We will layout some basic structure and content to have in a gist as well as go into markdown a bit, however other resources will cover markdown more indepth.
+We will layout some basic structure and content to have in a gist as well as go into markdown a bit, however its just the basic as there are other resources that cover markdown more indepth.
 - [github flavoured markdown](https://help.github.com/articles/github-flavored-markdown/)
 - [mastering markdown](https://guides.github.com/features/mastering-markdown/)

 ###Text
-Text can be:
+There are different ways to format text:
 - **bold** by wrapping it with \*\* or \__ on either side of the text
   - example: \*\* Rory \*\* is awesome = **Rory** is awesome.
 - *italics* by wrapping it with \* or \_ on either side of the text